You cannot manage what you do not measure.

-From this, we can deduce that maintaining a positive mood ensures a balanced outlook and notably influences our well-being.
-On the other hand, being in a constant state of nervousness, where our feelings go up and down as a result of external stimuli, creates an imbalance that leads to ill-being.
-(Desmet, Vastenburg, and Romero, 2016)
+From this, we can deduce that maintaining a positive mood ensures a balanced outlook and notably influences our wellbeing.
+On the other hand, being in a constant state of nervousness, where our feelings go up and down as a result of external stimuli, creates an imbalance that leads to ill-being (Desmet, Vastenburg, & Romero, 2016).

 Individuals with such poor “cognitive and emotional adaptation strategies are involved in the development of PTSD (post-traumatic stress disorder)”, as they are unable to accept the emotionally charged event, keeping it in the mind and creating discomfort.
-In turn, this negatively influences new experiences.
-(Desmet, Vastenburg, and Romero c, 2016)
+In turn, this negatively influences new experiences (Desmet, Vastenburg, & Romero, 2016).

 As one begins to plot and track mood patterns, the overall frequency of such moods emerges.
-The ability to see the number and the intensity of such dysfunctional thoughts enables the person to better understand whether their “sad mood will be a transient state or will become protracted, increasing the risk of developing clinical depression”.
-(Steenbergen, Sellaro, van Hemert, Bosch and Colzato, 2015)
+The ability to see the number and the intensity of such dysfunctional thoughts enables the person to better understand whether their “sad mood will be a transient state or will become protracted, increasing the risk of developing clinical depression” (Steenbergen et al., 2015).